VishnuKM7/projects/README.md

 # projects
-The projects are categorized as p1 , p2 ...

 Only the finished projects are documented.
 P1 - Automated a mail s/m which contains the disk usage of the server using SES (AWS) P2 - Created a sample application using Elastic BeanStalk